 Ichigo Daifuku Ingredients

 - Glutinous rice flour: The most important ingredient for this recipe is glutinous rice flour; regular rice flour will not work.
 This is because glutinous rice flour is made from a special kind of sticky rice called “mochigome.”
 The two most common types of glutinous rice flour are mochiko (もち粉) and shiratamako (白玉粉).
 You can use either for this recipe, but I find shiratamako results in a softer, stretchier texture.
+If you want to mimic the texture of shiratamako without breaking the bank, substitute with a mixture of mochiko and potato starch at a 70/30 ratio.

 - Anko: Traditionally, white bean paste called shiroan (made with lima beans or butter beans) was more commonly used to make ichigo daifuku.
 These days, I see red bean paste used more.
 The smooth type called “koshian” works best texturally.
 You can buy koshian on Amazon or if you’re interested in making your own, check out my homemade koshian recipe here.
 Tip: Keep koshian in the refrigerator for easy shaping.